 - A desire to learn and develop in your business

-Let’s have a look at each of those and I’ll link to some helpful articles that can take you further in that particular area.
+Let’s look at each of those, and I’ll link to some helpful articles that can take you further in that area.

 You believe in the business opportunity with your company

-If you don’t really belief in what you’re selling, people will know at some level that you don’t actually belief in it.
+If you don’t believe in what you’re selling, people will know at some level that you don’t believe in it.

-Look around in your team and larger organization: How are others making the most of the business?
+Look around your team and larger organization: How are others making the most of the business?
 What does your business mean to you?
-Have a good think about this and make sure you are firm in your own mind about what the business opportunity means to you.
+Consider this and ensure you are firm about the business opportunity.

-On my ‘About‘ page I talk about what my direct sales business means to me and my family.
+On my ‘About’ page, I discuss what my direct sales business means to my family and me.

-You want to be able to get bookings and sales consistently in your own business.
-Not only does that set a great example as a consultant, you’ll also have gained confidence that this business works and you’ll be able to speak authentically on it.
+You want to get bookings and sales consistently in your own business.
+Not only does that set a great example as a consultant, but you’ll also have gained confidence that this business works and can speak authentically about it.

-As a direct seller with a consistent business, you’ll also be able to help your brand new team members get their own business started successfully.
+As a direct seller with a consistent business, you’ll also be able to help your brand-new team members get their businesses started successfully.

-This does not mean you should stop recruiting until you have this in place – but it does mean you should work deliberately towards a consistent business.
+This does not mean you should stop recruiting until you have this in place, but you should work deliberately toward a consistent business.